Soft/run-or-raise/README.md

 Conditions select windows based on their properties.
 In X11, each window can have any number of properties associated with them.
-Examples of window properties include *name* (typically what is visible in windows title bar), *class* (an identifier that can be usually used to select windows of a particular applications) and *role* (a representation of window's logical role, eg. a web browser).
+Examples of window properties include *name* (typically what is visible in window's title bar), *class* (an identifier that can be usually used to select windows of a particular applications) and *role* (a representation of window's logical role, eg. a web browser).
 The [xprop](https://www.x.org/releases/X11R7.5/doc/man/man1/xprop.1.html)